kristiyanstoykov/sigil/docs/adr/ADR-003-totp-2fa-scheb-bundle.md

 - TOTP (RFC 6238) — compatible with Google Authenticator, Authy, 1Password, Bitwarden, and any standards-compliant app
 - The bundle integrates directly into Symfony's security firewall — no custom authenticator to maintain
-- QR codes rendered with `endroid/qr-code` v6 using `SvgWriter` (PHP container does not have GD; SVG needs no image extension)
+- QR codes rendered with `endroid/qr-code` v6 using `SvgWriter` (GD is built into the Docker image, but `SvgWriter` needs no image extension and stays portable to non-Docker runs)

 **Setup flow:** TOTP is **not** enforced at registration.
 After first login the dashboard shows a warning banner.
 The user opts in at `/2fa/setup`, scans the QR code, and enters a code to confirm. `User::totpEnabled` flips to `true` only after successful verification.